 I will start by defining influenza.
 Influenza is a viral illness that can be quite severe.
 The term “flu” is used casually and people talk about things like stomach flu, but stomach flu is not influenza.
 The best description I ever heard of influenza was one that I heard in medical school, which is that when you have influenza you feel like you have been hit by a truck.
 It tends to come on quite suddenly, and people usually get a high fever, are exhausted and achey all over and unable to function, along with a sore throat and cough.
 It generally lasts about a week.
 While influenza can rarely be fatal, those who die generally die from secondary infections, especially bacterial pneumonia.
-There are 3 main types of influenza, Types A, B and C, though most of the seasonal flu epidemics are Type A. There are many subtypes or strains of the flu and it these strains are constantly changing.
+There are 3 main types of influenza, Types A, B and C, though most of the seasonal flu epidemics are Type A. There are many subtypes or strains of the flu and these strains are constantly changing.

 Public health authorities and most doctors recommend the flu vaccine as a main strategy for preventing the flu, but, unfortunately, a large amount of mainstream research shows that not only is the influenza vaccine largely ineffective, but that it may do more harm than good.
 There are many excellent articles reviewing the science on this, so rather than repeating the information in these articles I am linking them.